moayyaed/Open-Subtitles-Handler/README.md

 A library that implement most of OpenSubtitles.org XML-RPC methods.
 Please note that this is the official repository of the program, that means official updates on source and releases will be commited/published here.

+### For Donation
+Donations are accepted now by sending gift codes to contact email address in the about box, accepted codes are:
+- Steam Wallet (Global or Europe (Germany))
+- Amazon Gift Card (Germany)

+Thank you in advance for your generosity :)

 ### GetHash library
 http://trac.opensubtitles.org/projects/opensubtitles/attachment/wiki/HashSourceCodes/GetHash.dll